yindia/iapetus/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ---
 > **Automate, test, and orchestrate anything that runs in a shell, container, or cloud.**
 > **No YAML hell.
 No vendor lock-in.
 100% open source.**

 ---

+# ⚠️ API subject to change! iapetus is in heavy development.
+Expect breaking changes. ⚠️

 ## ✨ Why iapetus?